limebit/medmodels/docs/user_guide/03_treatment_effect.md

 :::

-- *Average treament effect*, where we calculate the difference between the outcome means of the treated and control sets for an outcome variable (e.g., _duration_days_).
+- *Average treatment effect*, where we calculate the difference between the outcome means of the treated and control sets for an outcome variable (e.g., _duration_days_).

 ```{exec-literalinclude} scripts/03_treatment_effect.py
 ---